xiaoyunyang/xiaoyunyang.github.io/content/post/programming/ui-state-modeling-using-finite-state-machine.md

 ## Core Concepts

-A FSM consists of states and state transitions.
-It can can be represented by a state machine diagram.
+an FSM consists of states and state transitions.
+It can be represented by a state machine diagram.

 {{< image classes="fancybox fig-50 clear" src="/post/images/fsm/fsm-turnstile.png"
 thumbnail="/post/images/fsm/fsm-turnstile.png" title="FSM representing a turnstile">}}

 Formally,

 - **States** represent the modes of the system and drives the output of the system.
 Light switches have two states: ON or OFF.
 [Traffic lights contain three states](https://levelup.gitconnected.com/an-example-based-introduction-to-finite-state-machines-f908858e450f): RED, YELLOW, or GREEN.
-There are a finite number of states in a FSM and are finite.
+There are a finite number of states in an FSM.
 Every FSM has an initial state, which is the state the system is on when it first initiates.
 - **State transitions** are rules for going from the current state to the next state based on the current state and the system inputs.

-If we model a React component as a FSM, events and component props are inputs to the system.
+If we model a React component as an FSM, events and component props are inputs to the system.
 An event can be like a button click or having received a certain response from the server.
 Inputs are triggered externally by the user, the server, or callers of the component.

 The output of the system is the JSX (i.e., what is rendered) because that is what is ultimately returned from the component.

 Transitions out of a state must be mutually exclusive.
 That means a given input cannot cause transition into two states.
-This ensures deterministic behavior of our system.
+This ensures the deterministic behavior of our system.

 ## Component with A Few States

-You probably already have had experience building React components that uses component states like  isLoading  and isDisabled to determine how to render a component.
-These are examples of stateful component that can be modeled with a simple FSM with binary states.
-Let's apply what we learned about FSMs so far to model a simple stateful React component as a FSM in a concrete example.
+You probably already have had experience building React components that use component states like  isLoading  and isDisabled to determine how to render a component.
+These are examples of stateful components that can be modeled with a simple FSM with binary states.
+Let's apply what we learned about FSMs so far to model a simple stateful React component as an FSM in a concrete example.

 Suppose we are building the `<FriendStatus>` component from the [React Hooks documentation](https://reactjs.org/docs/hooks-effect.html#example-using-hooks-1).
 At any given time, this component displays one of the three messages "Loading...", "Online", and "Offline".